webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 #### `setLocalDescription`

-`setLocalDescription` commits any requsted changes. `addTrack`, `createDataChannel` and similar calls are all temporary until this call. `setLocalDescription` is called with the value generated by `createOffer`.
+`setLocalDescription` commits any requested changes. `addTrack`, `createDataChannel` and similar calls are all temporary until this call. `setLocalDescription` is called with the value generated by `createOffer`.

 Usually after this call you will send the offer to the remote peer, and they will call `setRemoteDescription` with it.